 People who think that a foreclosure is inevitable sometimes pack up their belongings and immediately look for a new place to live.
 They fear losing reliable shelter and want to find another home as soon as possible where they’ll feel secure.
 Staying in a house facing foreclosure can be terrifying if you think you might end up out on the street.
-And it may be unbearably depressing if you're reminded every day that you won’t be living there indefinitely.
+And it might be unbearably depressing if you're reminded every day that you won’t be living there indefinitely.
+(To learn what to do, and what not to do in a foreclosure, read Foreclosure Do's and Don'ts.)

 While these reactions to foreclosure are certainly understandable, foreclosure can actually be a time of opportunity.
 You will most likely have plenty of time to find a new place to live.
 Meanwhile, staying put for a while may prove to be a big financial advantage.
 So, try to put your fears aside as you assess your options to come up with the best choice for your circumstances.

 Here are a few potential options once you’ve decided to give up the home.

 If you have equity in your home (the house is worth more than you owe), you might be able to sell it quickly by pricing it aggressively—which means low—and then pay off the mortgage loan.
 You might even be able to leave with some money in your pocket.

 The single most important point to understand is that you don’t have to leave your house just because the bank has started foreclosure proceedings.
 Foreclosure can actually provide a great opportunity to save some serious money.
 That’s because foreclosures can take a few months or, in some cases, as much as a year—or even longer in states where foreclosures take a really long time, like Florida and New York.